rs59/q2/README.md

 ## Compatibility:
 All programs can be compiled on Ubuntu 22.04.3 LTS with g++ 11.4.0.
 Alternatively, all programs with the exception of the [external METIS comparison implementation](https://github.com/KarypisLab/METIS) can be compiled on Windows 10 with g++ 13.2.0 (MSYS2 project).
 The implementation relies solely on standard libraries, without using Boost.
 For faster execution output can always be piped to /dev/null.
+Note that the ./bin directory may have to be created.

 ## Compile and Run our METIS Implementation: